timescale/docs/_partials/_cloud-create-service-promscale.md

     disk size based on your ingestion rate and retention.

     <Highlight type="note">
-    Make sure the Promscale Connector and the service in Timescale Cloud are in the same region.
+    Make sure the Promscale Connector and the service in Timescale are in the same region.
 Ideally, the latency between the Promscale Connector and database should be less than 100&nbsp;ms.
     </Highlight>